About me

 After Leo was born, in one of the most powerful experiences I've had, I decided to train as a hypnobirthing teacher and help families worldwide to find their power in birth.
 As I supported more and more families through pregnancy I realised how little support there is available for families in those early days and weeks after birth, and I decided that I wanted to play my part in rewriting this story.

-I love music festivals, musicals, kitchen discos, Prosecco, and planning holidays - particularly road trips in our campervan, Diego!
+I love music festivals, musicals, kitchen discos, Prosecco, and planning holidays - particularly road trips in our campervan, Diego.

 I would love to support you and your family as you navigate this wonderful but sometimes challenging journey of early parenthood.
 If you'd like to find out whether I could be the doula for you, you can book a free, no obligation 30-minute connection call where we can have a chat over a cup of tea and get to know each other a bit better.